ttionya/vaultwarden-backup/README.md

 You need to stop the Docker container before the restore.

+You also need to download the backup files to your local machine.

 Because the host's files are not accessible in the Docker container, you need to map the directory where the backup files that need to be restored are located to the docker container.

-And go to the directory where your backup files are located.
+**And go to the directory where your backup files to be restored are located.**

 If you use the `docker-compose.yml` provided with this project, you can use the following command.